THOMASELOVE/431-labs-2026/lab5/README.md

 ## Prior to attempting Lab 5, we assume ...

-- You've completed Lab 1.
+- You've completed Lab 1, and
 - You've read Sections 11 and 28-29 of [R for Data Science](https://r4ds.hadley.nz/).

 ## What Is This?